scopyleft/bralador/README.md

 $ meteor deploy http://www.myblog.com
 ```

-Open http://www.myblog.com in your browser.
+Open your url in your browser.

 ## Copyright & License